 The World Renowned Mammoth Mountain

-Even before you take your first run, the panoramic views on a clear day from the top of Mammoth Mountain could make your whole trip worthwhile.
-Whether you're an expert skier or rider looking to challenge yourself on some of California's most unique terrain, or a beginner who wants a beautiful and memorable setting in which to learn the sport, skiing in Mammoth Lakes is an incredible experience.
-That's why people who visit Mammoth Lakes to ski and ride frequently get hooked and start coming back in the summer as well.
+The panoramic views on a clear day from the top of Mammoth Mountain could make your whole trip worthwhile.
+Whether you're an expert skier or rider looking for a challenge on some of California's most unique terrain, or a beginner who wants a beautiful setting to learn the sport, Mammoth Lakes is an incredible experience.
+You might just get hooked and start coming back in the summer as well.

 Mammoth not only describes the size of this mountain resort but also the length of the snow season.
-Mammoth Mountain offers more than 3,500 acres of terrain, 150 trails and an average snowfall of 400 inches (1,0156 cm) of snowfall a season.
+Mammoth Mountain offers more than 150 trails and an average snowfall of 400 inches (1,0156 cm) a season.
 Lifts are usually transporting happy visitors to the slopes well into June.

 What sets Mammoth Mountain apart is an 11,053 foot summit and over 3,500 acres of skiable terrain including steep, heart-pumping chutes, wide open bowls, tree skiing, bumps, gullies and perfectly groomed trails.
 The mountains average over 400 inches of snow per year thanks to weather patterns that deliver moisture from the Pacific and form storms over the Sierra.
 That’s why Mammoth Mountain is typically one of the first resorts to open each season and has gained a reputation as one of the world’s best spots for spring skiing.
 Sometimes the mountain is skiable until July 4.
 By late April the ski area is less expensive and less crowded.
 The climate and topography allow for a perfect morning of skiing followed by a game of golf, fishing or mountain biking at lower elevations around town.